-Polycystic ovary syndrome is so-called because women with this condition usually have polycystic ovaries.
-The term describes ovaries that contain about twice the normal number of small cysts which are usually no bigger than 8 mm each.
+Polycystic ovary syndrome is named because women with the condition usually have polycystic ovaries.
+The term describes ovaries that contain about twice the normal number of small cysts which are usually no bigger than 8 millimetres each.
 They are located just below the surface of the ovaries and are egg-containing follicles that have not developed properly due to a number of hormonal abnormalities.

 Women with PCOS may also have one or more additional symptoms including:

-- Unwanted Hair Growth – unwanted facial or body hair (hirsutism) / thinning hair or hair loss (alopecia)
+- thinning hair or hair loss from the scalp (alopecia)

 Polycystic ovary syndrome (PCOS) is very common, affecting 5–10 % of women.
-A larger group of women (~ 20%) have polycystic ovaries (PCO) without the other symptoms listed above.
+A larger group of women (c.
+20%) have polycystic ovaries (PCO) without the other symptoms listed above.

 - affects millions of women in the UK and worldwide